Summer at Far Brook

 Young Leaders ◊

-Our Young Leaders program combines the fun of being a camper with strong preparation for early work experiences.
+Our Young Leaders 2-week program combines the fun of being a camper with strong preparation for early work experiences.
 The main focus of the program is for campers to be able to transition to camp staff.
 This program will encourage participants to gain responsibility, develop independence, realize the benefits of teamwork, and promote a willingness to try new things.
 They will participate in a daily seminar, apprentice with Lead Teachers, mentor our youngest campers, and participate in an activity of their choice.
-You can choose Session 1 or Session 2 or participate in both Sessions.

 X